Tea

 April 20-24, 2026

 Tea fields are flush with tender new growth.
-The harvest will soon begin.
+The harvest is near.

-Through the lens of tea, culture is revealed.
-From orthodox and revered to inventive and wild, we'll explore the heritage and ceremony of Japanese green tea.
-We’ll learn the finer points of whisking and brewing tea, cook with tea, craft cocktails with tea.
-We'll visit an estate growing organic heirloom zairai tea trees and try our hand at picking and roasting the leaves.
+Through the lens of tea, a culture is revealed — from the orthodox and revered to the wild and inventive.
+We’ll explore the heritage and ceremony of Japanese green tea as we learn the finer points of whisking and brewing.
+At a small estate of heirloom zairai tea trees, we’ll try our hand at picking and roasting the season’s first leaves.

 TEA HARVEST